tvooo/tp2/3-literature.md

 existing social conventions with clearly differentiated roles." - shared encounters-->

-\todo[How does the literature lead to random velomobile formations-in-action?]

 In focus of my research work are *random vélomobile formations-in-action* \todo[not quite; I use them more as an example] in urban bicycle traffic.
 Paul McIlvenny describes vélomobile formations-in-action as "specific arrangements of bodies on bikes and configurations of a 'vélomobile with'" [-@mcilvenny].
 His work focuses on two or more people on bikes *intentionally* riding together and trying to maintain a conversation.
 In *random* vélomobile formations-in-action, however, this intentionality is missing.
 Rather, these formations describe temporary arrangements of bikes and people who are most likely strangers, and just happen to ride together at the same time, at a similar pace, for part of their respective journeys.
 This phenomenon occurs frequently in urban bicycle traffic, yet we seldom make note of it.
 The following imaginary narrative describes scenario incorporating the phenomenon: